Review: Selected Alpine Climbs and Ski Mountaineering Routes, The 4000m Peaks of the Alps Volume 1: West

-The cover shot of Ben Tibbetts' new guidebook is a teaser.
+The cover shot of Ben Tibbetts' new guidebook is one of many photographic gems within.

 Guidebooks and atlases, be they digital or print, often raise debate.
 That debate circles the drain with language arguing the masses, the unprepared, the non-locals, will denigrate the experience or even, damn it, slow the fast among us with their faffing.